Avengers: Age of Ultron (2015)

 10 / 10

-WHAT I LIKED: Most Marvel movies have their heroes encounter external threats, but what makes 'Avengers: Age of Ultron,' such a spectacular anomaly is that the villain embodies its central hero's worst tendencies and recognises (after a quick scroll through the internet) that the greatest threat to humanity is humanity itself.
+WHAT I LIKED: Most superhero movies have their heroes encounter external threats, but what makes 'Avengers: Age of Ultron,' such a spectacular anomaly is that the titular villain is created by the central hero, embodies his worst tendencies, and recognises (after a quick scroll through the internet) that the greatest threat to humanity is humanity itself.

-A theme of self-destruction is a pretty dark and strange one for a superhero blockbuster to centre around, but at the hands of Joss Whedon, it's brilliantly explored by the characters as they're all forced to literally face their demons at the hands of Scarlet Witch.
-Banner sees himself as a rage monster, Nat as a Russian experiment, Steve as a lonely widower, Thor as a failed King.
-Only Hawkeye is left to get them back on their feet to save the world from Ultron's destruction, and then it's all wrapped up not by the triumphant final battle where everyone is saved, but by a subsequent conversation between Ultron and another onlooker called Vision who argues that whilst we might all be doomed, "a thing isn't beautiful because it lasts."
+A theme of self-destruction is a pretty dark and strange one for a superhero blockbuster to centre around, but at the hands of Joss Whedon, it's explored brilliantly by the characters as they're all forced to literally face their demons at the hands of Scarlet Witch.
+Banner is a volatile rage monster, Stark a failed protector of Earth, Nat a Russian experiment, Steve a lonely widower, Thor a King who's abandoned his kingdom.
+Only Hawkeye is left to get them back on their feet to save the world from Ultron, and then it's all wrapped up not by the triumphant final battle where everyone is saved, but by a subsequent conversation between Ultron and another onlooker called Vision who argues that whilst we might all be doomed for destruction, "a thing isn't beautiful because it lasts."

 That stuff feels somewhat mythological in its scope, and that's furthered by the visual spectacle - religious cues, moody and often beautiful cinematography, incredible locations all around the world, and many shots that appear as though they could have been ripped straight from the canvas of a grand Renaissance painting.
 Heck, there's even some Bellini Opera and beautiful mass chamber music featured to join the score from the thunderous Brian Tyler and the delicate Danny Elfman.